iamkanishka/Jasmine-Karma_testing/Readme.md

 23. Learn toThrow matcher to check whether the function throw something - Jasmine Testing
 24. toThrowError Matcher and the difference between toThrow and toThrowError - Jasmine Testing.
 25. toMatch Matcher for matching the actual data using regular expression - Jasmine Testing.
+26. Asymmetric Matcher anything.
+When to use & what is the use of jasmine.anything - Jasmine testing.